Bayany/Solar-System-Simulation/README.md

 [See it here](https://bayany.github.io/Solar-System-Simulation/)

-you can click planets to look them... and click sun to return to fist state.
+you can click planets to look them... and click sun to see the whole Solar System more clear.

+[] See each planet details with click in.
+[] Saturn ring
+[] Table of solar system planets